dpalmasan/graph-tools-playground/README.md

 * Run `poetry install`
 * Check app builds correctly, running unit tests: `poetry run pytest tests/`
 * To run the app `poetry run python app.py`, and then go to http://localhost:5000/

+## Thoughts and Nice to Haves

+Performance testing would be nice to empirically get an operation characteristic for the scalability of the solution.
+The most expensive operation is enumerating the cliques, which is based on a modification of [Genome-scale computational approaches to memory-intensive applications in systems biology](https://laur.lau.edu.lb:8443/xmlui/handle/10725/5407).
+Nevertheless, the performance testing result of the paper gives us an insight on how will perform our solution, and up to which size of the network it might scale.
+The way to add performance testing could be generating a graph (or using existing graphs) and get an estimate of performance as a function of `N`, where `N` is the number of nodes.
+We already know beforehand that our current approach will be exponential in time, but we can get an estimate of how big can be `N` for the solution to be useful.
+Moreover, having this benchmark allows us to optimize the cliques functions (e.g. using heuristics or approximations), and we can get a ratio of improvement in time.

+Regarding build and deploy, would be nice testing the library in isoltation.
+This can be achieved using [Tox](https://tox.readthedocs.io/en/latest/).

+Finally, as a self-feedback, the most difficult part for me to implement was the interactive visualization, as I was not familiar with frameworks that could ease the development for graph drawings.
+The approach for me to implement this, was looking through documentation and checking if any of the libraries I know, had support for graph visualization (in my case, `plotly` did the trick!).